Semillon

 Semillon even works well when blended with that

-notoriously standoffish loner, Chardonnay,
+notoriously standoffish loner, chardonnay,

 providing weight and richness without diverting